ekg/pafcov/README.md

 # pafcov: PAF Coverage Calculator

-This repository contains a Rust program that calculates the coverage of a target sequence in a PAF file.
+This repository contains a Rust program that calculates the coverage of a target sequence in a [pairwise alignment format (PAF) file](https://github.com/lh3/miniasm/blob/master/PAF.md).
 The program can calculate coverage based on total mapping overlap or base-by-base alignment.
 The output is in BED format.

 ## Build